dragonflyoss/d7y.io/versioned_docs/version-v2.1.x/operations/integrations/git-lfs.md

 to forward the HTTP file download of content storage of Git LFS to the P2P network.
 And `dfdaemon.config.proxy.defaultFilter` adds `X-Amz-Algorithm`, `X-Amz-Credential`, `X-Amz-Date`, `X-Amz-Expires`, `X-Amz-Signature` and `X-Amz-SignedHeaders` parameters to filter the query parameters.
-Dargonfly generates a unique task id based on the URL, so it is necessary to filter the query parameters to generate a unique task id.
+Dragonfly generates a unique task id based on the URL, so it is necessary to filter the query parameters to generate a unique task id.
 Configuration content is as follows:

 ```yaml